The wool of Finnish sheep will be utilised for industrial purposes and bring new investments to Lapua

 Lapuan Kankurit procures the certified ready-made wool threads it uses from carefully selected spinning mills mainly from within the EU area.
 Over the last year the entrepreneur has been touring Finnish sheep farms and has already acquired a few thousand kilograms of Finnsheep wool for the company warehouse.

 At least at first, the wool will be washed in England because as of now industrial-scale washing is not possible in Finland.
-Once washed, the wool will be spun into thread by our partners.
-We are also developing methods of utilising plant dyes in the dying of thread.
-Finally, the thread is woven and finished into wool felt at our own mill.
+Once washed, the wool will be spun into yarn.
+We are also developing methods of utilising plant dyes in the dying of yarn.
+Finally, the yarn is woven and finished into wool felt at our own mill and new finishing plant.

 Weaving is the specialty of Lapuan Kankurit, a manufacturer of high-quality linen and wool products, but in the finishing of wool, Esko Hjelt aims to utilise the theoretical knowledge his weaver master family has accumulated in fulling mills since the 1950s. ”We are a rebuilding a production line that had already disappeared from Finland.
 We are combining old knowhow with new technology.”